-Third, China is the critical variable in the war termination equation vs. Russia.
+Third, is China the critical variable in the war termination equation vs. Russia?
+Surely the answer must be Yes.
 China, whatever its specific interests in any Russia-West conflict, would be almost certain to follow classic balance-of-power practice: support Russia, and oppose the West.
 China would not wish to see Russia’s defeat at the hands of the West.
 It would then find itself alone facing a powerful and perhaps emboldened US superpower supported by allies in the Indo-Pacific who are neutral, if not hostile, vis-à-vis China.

 Ultimately, however, they will need to addressed simultaneously at the highest levels of planning.
 There will be a need for officially sanctioned studies and games done by teams of people who combine expertise in naval operations, international economics and trade, and deep knowledge of Russian (and Chinese) internal governance and national security policy.